jeff007ali/SeachInImageWithKeyword/README.md

 ## What problem we are trying to solve

 In our daily life, we are used to take screenshots.
+As result, we ends up having too many screenshots.
 But problem comes when we want to find particular screenshot with some text reference.
+We have to go through all screenshots to find that screenshot manually.

 ## Solution